|

 • S&P

-How to make Butternut Squash Quinoa Salad:
+How to make Quinoa Squash Salad:

 Step 1

 Prep the squash.
 Chop off the ends of the butternut squash and peel the entire thing.
 Then chop into sections, and then bite-sized chunks.
-Spread the chunks on a baking sheet lined with parchment paper.
-Drizzle with olive oil, (and maple syrup or brown sugar, if desired) salt, and pepper.
+Spread the chunks in a single layer on a rimmed baking sheet lined with parchment paper.

 Step 2